george24601/george24601.github.io/_posts/2018-01-08-consul-ecs-dr-drills.md

 -----------
 1. Stop all but one server.
 ASG will kick in and spawn new instances, but the cluster is at a corrupted state, so any rejoin will fail.

-2. Change the desired size of both ASG and Task definition settings to 1

 3. Stop all newly spawned instanced expect the original alive one

+??4.
+Change the -bootstrap-expect, note for the init bootstrap you need -boottrap-expect flag for sure -need to take out ASG desired capacity

 4. go to the -data-dir of each server, inside ratf/ dir add a raft/peers.json file.
 Find the server id in node-id file of data directory.
 This file should include ONLY the alive node

 5. reboot the only alive server now.
 Make sure the log shows that peers.json is read correctly

-6. Change the desired size of both ASG and Task definition to the cluster size
+7. Go into the new instances, and manually join the node to the cluster

-7. ECS and ASG should kick in and spawn new instances